-Endi Bogue Hartigan is author of two books of poetry and her work has appeared in numerous magazines, anthologies, and collaborations.
-She lives in Portland, Oregon, with her husband, poet Patrick Playter Hartigan, and their son.
-Her second book, Pool [5 choruses] (Omnidawn, 2014) was selected by Cole Swensen for the 2014 Omnidawn Open Poetry Book Prize and was a finalist for the 2015 Oregon Book Award.
-Her first book One Sun Storm (Center for Literary Publishing, 2008) was selected by Martha Ronk for the Colorado Prize for Poetry and was a finalist for the 2009 Oregon Book Award.
+Endi Bogue Hartigan's chapbook the seaweed sd treble clef, a sequence of poems and photogaphs, was released by Oxeye Press in May, 2021.
+Her third book of poetry titled oh orchid o'clock is forthcoming from Omnidawn Publishing in Spring, 2023.
+Endi is author of two full-length books of poetry and her work has appeared in numerous journals and collaborative projects.
+Her most recent book, Pool [5 choruses] (Omnidawn, 2014) was selected by Cole Swensen for the 2014 Omnidawn Open Poetry Book Prize and was a finalist for the 2015 Oregon Book Award.
+One Sun Storm (Center for Literary Publishing, 2008), her first book, was selected by Martha Ronk for the Colorado Prize for Poetry and was a finalist for the 2009 Oregon Book Award.